pricemi115/grumptechgaragedoor/README.md

 _GrumpTech Garage Door_ supports both a proximity switch and [sonar based](https://lastminuteengineers.com/arduino-sr04-ultrasonic-sensor-tutorial/ "HC-SR04") sensors to detect the state of the door.

 ## Installation
-This module is not intended to provide an extensible _API_ and, as such is best installed globally.
+This module is not intended to provide an extensible _API_.

-> npm install -g grumptechgaragedoor
+> npm i homebridge-grumptechgaragedoor

 ##  Configuration
 The plug-in allows for user specified configuration of the digital input/output lines to use as well as the type of sensors to use for detecting the door.
 The *config_sample.json* file located in *./config* shows an example of many of the user configurable settings.